debian-pi/raspbian-ua-netinst/README.md

 > Set new root password: `passwd`
 > Configure your default locale: `dpkg-reconfigure locales`
 > Configure your timezone: `dpkg-reconfigure tzdata`
-> Install official firmware package: `apt-get update && apt-get install raspberrypi-bootloader`
+> Install latest kernel and firmware package: `apt-get update && apt-get install linux-image-rpi-rpfv raspberrypi-bootloader-nokernel`
-> Reboot to new firmware: `reboot`
+> Reboot to new kernel and firmware: `reboot`

 Installing the firmware package is **strongly** recommended because the installer does not install any kernel modules which are required for ipv6, sound and many more stuff you might need.